sockeqwe/ParcelablePlease/README.md

  2. Open Android Studio / IntelliJ
  3. Open the Preferences (on Mac with `⌘ + ;` )
  4. Type in the searchbox "plugin" to navigate quickly to the plugins section
- 5. Click on the `Intall Plugin From Disk` Button and select the downloaded plugin .jar file (Step 1)
+ 5. Click on the `Intall Plugin From Disk` Button and select the downloaded plugin .jar file

  ![Preferences](https://github.com/sockeqwe/ParcelablePlease/raw/master/ParcelablePlease-intellij-plugin/images/intellij-plugin.png "Preferences")